-This heirloom apple variety grows abundantly but has a shorter shelf life than other apple types, so get ready to consume it quickly!
+The Gravenstein Apple grows abundantly but has a shorter shelf life than other apple types, so get ready to consume it quickly!
+Check Availability.

 53. Ginger Gold

 The Ginger Gold Apple is popular among apple varieties and is easily found in most grocery stores around the nation.
-It developed naturally, and was discovered in Virginia.
+It developed naturally and was discovered in Virginia.
+Check Availability.

 54. Pink Pearl

 The pink pearl apple has an unusual both external and internal appearance.
 Its skin and flesh have a rosy hue.
 Check Availability.

 Originally from New Zealand, the Koru Apple didn’t arrive on American shores until 2013 and is now a popular apple variety in the USA.